Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/3-Price_Finding_Mechanisms-slides.md

 Notes:

-- Next we move to English auctions, which have a very similar analysis.
+- Next we move to English clock auctions, which have a very similar analysis.
 - Notice it has a flavor of a second-price auction: the price you pay is decided by another bidder, not you.
 - In a sense, these two auction formats are strategically equivalent!

 ---

-## English auction
+## English clock auction

-- English auction is **strategically equivalent** to static second-price auction.
+- English clock auction is **strategically equivalent** to static second-price auction.
 - It is a dominant strategy to stay until the price reaches one's valuation.
 - The expected revenue for Selena is the also the same!
 - Consequently, these two formats are also **revenue equivalent**.